michaelgoetze/LogDog/README.md

 Just click on the LogDog logo next to your adress bar on the right to get access to all your stored logs.

+Go to "More Options" or right-click on the extension and select "options" to Acces the options page.
+There you can filter for certain players or dates, backup and restore your logs and also view all your logs as in the popup.

+### Spectating

+LogDog will also save the logs of games that you spectate.

 ### Access old Logs

 You can only use the LogDog popup on [Dominion.Games](https://dominion.games/).
 But you can still browse your logs, if you right-click the extension logo and choose options.

 ## Uninstall

-If you want to uninstall this extension, go to chrome://extensions and remove this extension. **Be aware that by removing this extension, all logs that have not been saved by downloading, will be lost permanently.**
+If you want to uninstall this extension, go to chrome://extensions and remove this extension. **Be aware that by removing this extension, all logs that have not been saved by downloading or creating a backup, will be lost permanently.**